gsa-oes/office-of-evaluation-sciences/pages/about.md

 ## What we do

 Team members work alongside agency collaborators to apply behavioral insights, make concrete recommendations for how to improve government, and evaluate impact using administrative data.
-We also work with agencies to intrepret and apply what we've learned together, and share leading practices, resources, and build the skills of civil servants to continue this work.
+We also work with agencies to interpret and apply what we've learned together, and share leading practices, resources, and build the skills of civil servants to continue this work.

 ## Why is OES at GSA?